Anndrea Sullivan-Bowers, Case Manager

 Judge Nuffer is usually prepared to pose specific questions to counsel at motion hearings, so counsel should not prepare for conventional argument or repeat contents of memoranda.

 PowerPoint presentations are usually disfavored because they are pre-determined and linear.
 If a PowerPoint presentation is proposed, please bring two paper printouts of the slides for the Judge and law clerk to review and evaluate before the hearing and an electronic copy.
-Please bring two courtesy copies of exhibits which will be used at the hearings, one for the Judge and one for the law clerk.
+Please email pdf copies of exhibits which will be used at the hearing at least one full business day before the hearing, or bring bring two courtesy copies, one for the Judge and one for the law clerk.

 Please review the suggestions in the PowerPoint document and PDF document entitled "Using Technology to Convince -- and Not Distract -- a Judge and Jury" and the PDF document "Creating the Best Transcript Possible" found on Judge Nuffer's Resources Page.

-Judge Nuffer's courtroom 3.100 has a full featured evidence presentation system with audio and video conferencing.
-The courtroom has wireless internet access.
-The user name and password are available in the clerk’s office 1.100 and in the library 5.200.
+Judge Nuffer's courtroom has a full featured evidence presentation system with audio and video conferencing.
+The Salt Lake City courtroom has wireless internet access.

-The court has a Sharp Acquos PN-L702B-PKG2A portable smartboard and PC that can be scheduled for the courtroom by calling the Case Manager at (801) 524-6150.
+The court has a Sharp Acquos PN-L702B-PKG2A (link is external) portable smartboard and PC that can be scheduled for the courtroom by calling the Case Manager at (801) 524-6150.

 Telephone and video hearings are available to avoid expense.
 Requests to appear by telephone must be made by motion filed at least two business days before the scheduled hearing.
 Arrangements for video hearings must be made well in advance by calling the Case Manager at (801) 524-6150.
 Please consult the suggestions for "Creating the Best Transcript Possible"; found on Judge Nuffer's Resources Page.